RobustCalibration: Robust Calibration of Computer Models in R: Appendix

-where $C$ is normalizing constant.
-By default, we use the following prior parameters $a=1/2-p_x$, $b=1$, and $C_l= n^{-1/{p_x}}|x^{max}_{l}-x^{min}_{l}| $, with $x^{max}_{l}$ and $x^{min}_{l}$ being the maximum and minimum values of the observable input at the $l$th coordinate.
+where $C$ is a normalizing constant.
+By default, we use the following prior parameters $a=1/2-p_x$, $b=1$, and $C_l= n^{-1/{p_x}}|x^{max}_{l}-x^{min}_{l}| $, with $x^{max}_{l}$ and $x^{min}_{l}$ being the maximum and minimum values of the observable input at the $l$th coordinate, respectively.
+The default choices of prior parameters induces a small penalty on very large correlation, preventing the identifiability issues of the calibration parameters due to large correlation \citep{gu2019jointly}.
 Users can adjust $a$ and $b$ in the \code{rcalibration} function.
-The JR prior is a proper prior.
-Furthermore, the default choices of prior parameters induces a small penalty on very large correlation, preventing the identifiability issues of the calibration parameters due to large correlation \citep{gu2019jointly}.

-Since the posterior distribution is not a known distribution, we use the Metropolis algorithm to sample the logarithm of the inverse range parameter $\log(\bm \beta)$ and nugget parameter $\log(\eta)$.
-The proposal distribution of each parameter is a normal distribution centered around the current value and with a pre-specified standard deviation chosen to be $0.25$ by default.
+We use the Metropolis algorithm to sample the logarithm of the inverse range parameter $\log( \beta_l)$ and nugget parameter $\log(\eta)$.
+The proposal distribution of each parameter is a normal distribution centered around the current value with the standard deviation chosen to be $0.25$ by default.
 User can change the $p_{\theta}+1$ to $p_x+p_{\theta}+1$ coordinates of the vector in the argument \code{sd\_proposal} in the \code{rcalibration} function to specify the standard deviation in the proposal distribution for these parameters.

 {\bf Likelihood function and posterior distributions S-GaSP calibration}.
 The likelihood function and posterior distribution of S-GaSP follow from the those in GaSP calibration, by simply replacing the kernel $K$ to $K_{Z_d}$ in Table \ref{tab:kernel}.